valawilliams/GameArena/README.md

 Things still to do:
 1. decide what to do when ground completely saturated (at the moment, level is decreased back to 1).
 2. decide what to do when all levels achieved.
-3. add code to position raindrops randomly on creation.
+3. adjust speed of higher levels more gradually, to increase chances of winning